 However, you can visit the Musee des Beaux-Arts, which is housed in the palace and is one of the oldest museums in France.
 It holds many works of fine art from the collection of the Dukes of Burgundy, including the painting you see above.
 It also includes the Tombs of the Dukes of Burgundy, and is well worth the visit.

 3. Church of Notre-Dame

-A trip to the Church Notre Dame is also warranted, although don’t expect anything as grand as the Notre Dame de Paris Cathedral.
+A trip to the Church Notre Dame is also warranted, it isn’t quite as grand as the Notre Dame de Paris Cathedral or the other cathedrals around France.
 However, there’s a tiny owl on one of the pillars that legend says will grant your wish or give you good luck if you rub it with your left hand.

 People have been coming for decades and least, so much so that the tiny statue was damaged, repaired, and is now watched over by CCTV.
 Still, everyone needs a little luck.

 In the Old Town central district, you will notice the half-timbered houses from the 15th century.
 Don’t miss Rue Verrerie, Rue des Forges, and the main artery through the city, the Rue de la Liberte.

 At the intersection of the Old Town, is the central Place du Bareuzai is one of the most touristic places in the city, with its central fountain representing a winemaker treading grapes.

 Local specialties, of course, include the Dijon mustard which is a must.
 There are several flavors of dijon, with everything from honey mustard to a spicy variety that will pique your interest.